hotheadsoftware/nexus/README.md

 means that database connections, queues, jobs, events, etc, are all scoped to the client.

+### User Aliases & Purpose

+Nexus is a multi-dashboard solution with the same underlying database.
+This As an example implementation, we provide Admin and Manage dashboards.

+The Admin dashboard is the central context.
+It is used for initial sign-up, subscription management, and creation of tenant & domain environments.
+These people are referred to as Administrators and will use an `adminsitators` table with the same initial schema as the `users` table.
+A custom guard is used to authenticate these users.

+The Manage dashboard is in the tenant context, and is where people will spend most of their time, using the functionality provided by the application.
+People in the Manage dashboard authentication context are referred to as Managers.
+They will use a `managers` table with the same initial schema as the `users` table.
+A custom guard is used to authenticate these users.

+If we create a dashboard called Buyer, then people in the Buyer dashboard authentication context are referred to as Buyers.
+They will use a `buyers` table with the same initial schema as the `users` table.
+A custom guard is used to authenticate these users.

 ### Tenancy & Storage

 Because of the way that `stancl/tenancy` works, we need to make sure that